 For more information on travel regulations and closures, visit my page on Facebook:

 Due to political protests and monk immolations, many Tibetan regions of Amdo and Kham (found in Qinghai and northern/western Sichuan) remain closed.
 It is difficult to say when these Tibetan regions will reopen.
-When more information becomes available on these areas, I will be sure to post it.
+When more information becomes available on these areas, I will be sure to post it on this Lhasa to reopen post.